-• To make students understand the aspects of industrial, soil, environmental, agricultural microbiology.

-- To understand the methods for Production of industrially important compounds from fungal source. - This paper is designed to provide an exposure to the students about the potential of fungi as food and in field of biotechnology as source of different enzymes, secondary metabolites, vitamins, polysaccharides, polyhydric alcohols, pigments and lipids. - Develop an understanding of various aspects of bioprocess technology. - Evaluate nanotechnology and microbial production of therapeutic compounds - The laboratory training in addition to theory is included so that the students will acquire the skills to qualify for a broad range of position in research, industry, consultancy, education and publication administration for future education.
+- To make students understand the aspects of industrial, soil, environmental, agricultural microbiology. - To understand the methods for Production of industrially important compounds from fungal source. - This paper is designed to provide an exposure to the students about the potential of fungi as food and in field of biotechnology as source of different enzymes, secondary metabolites, vitamins, polysaccharides, polyhydric alcohols, pigments and lipids. - Develop an understanding of various aspects of bioprocess technology. - Evaluate nanotechnology and microbial production of therapeutic compounds - The laboratory training in addition to theory is included so that the students will acquire the skills to qualify for a broad range of positions in research, industry, consultancy, education and public administration, or for further education in a doctoral program

 - 1. Impart knowledge on applications of microorganisms in various fields - 2.
 Provides skill development on microbial products. - 3.
 To study the immobilization techniques and fungal pigment production. - 4.
 Develop a xylanase and lipase production technology. - 5.
 Demonstration of algal single cell proteins. - 6.
-State of art knowledge about various methodological and analytic approaches that are used within the
+State of art knowledge about various methodological and analytic approaches that are used within the specialization.